 Composite decking is one of the most commonly used materials for deck building.
-But the question is, is it more environmentally friendly than other types?
+But the question is, is composite decking better for the environment?
 Let’s compare it with other decking options and see whether it’s a good choice when it comes to being eco-friendly.

 What are Composites Made up of?

 Before anything else, what are composites made up of?
 Are the process and the materials used environmentally friendly?
 Composites, or wood-plastic composites, are materials made from plastic and wood fibres.
 Many manufacturers strive for more sustainability by using only recycled products.

 For plastic fibres, factories use plastic from bags, bottles, and other sources that would have ended up in landfills.
 It means that these non-biodegradable products are put to better use.
 As for the wood fibres, many manufacturers use industrial sawdust from other wood-processing plants.
 It includes sawdust from sawmills and furniture factories.
 Bamboos, wood barks, peanut hulls are also used in some instances.